CosAnca/nucleum/README.md

 ### html

 **Note:** If you are on a platform that's already handling html (WordPress), set `html: false` or delete the configuration object completely from `task-config.js`.
-If that's the case, don't forget to use the BrowserSync [`files` option](https://browsersync.io/docs/options#option-file) in the `browserSync` config object to start watching yout templates folder.
+If that's the case, don't forget to use the BrowserSync [`files` option](https://browsersync.io/docs/options#option-file) in the `browserSync` config object to start watching your templates folder.

 Robust templating with [Pug](https://pugjs.org/api/getting-started.html).